treyhunner/treyhunner.github.com/source/_posts/2018-03-23-keyword-arguments-in-python.markdown

 ## Keyword-only arguments without positional arguments

-What if you want to accept only keyword arguments without also accepting unlimited positional arguments?
+What if you want to accept keyword-only arguments without also accepting unlimited positional arguments?

 If you want to accept keyword-only arguments and you're not using a `*` to accept any number of positional arguments, you can use a `*` without anything after it.